istio/istio.io/content/docs/concepts/security/index.md

 * Mesh-wide policy: a policy defined in mesh-scope storage with no target selector rules.
 There is at most one mesh-wide policy in the mesh.

-* Namespace-wide policy:  a policy defined in namespace-scope storage, with no target selector rules.
+* Namespace-wide policy:  a policy defined in namespace-scope storage with name `default` and no target selector rules.
 There is at most one namespace-wide policy per namespace.

 * Service-specific policy: a policy defined in namespace-scope storage, with non-empty target selector rules.
 A namespace can have zero,